Edit Content

 Common Complaints Against Comenity Bank

 1. Unjustified Late Fees: Many consumers have reported being hit with late fees even after making on-time payments.
 This is a significant issue, as unjustified fees can quickly snowball into a more substantial debt, leading to more pressure from collectors.
-If you’ve experienced this, it’s important to double-check your statements and payment records to ensure you aren’t being unfairly charged.
+If you’ve experienced this, it’s important to double-check your statements, bills and payment records to ensure you aren’t being unfairly charged.

 2. Frequent, Unwanted Calls: If you’re receiving multiple phone calls a day from Comenity Bank, it could be a sign of harassment.
 Especially if you’ve asked them to stop and they continue calling, their behavior may be crossing the line into illegal territory.